oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

 ## Purpose
 [Intel Model Zoo](https://github.com/IntelAI/models) contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.

-This sample helps to demonstrate AI workloads and deep learning models that have been optimized by Intel and validated to run on Intel hardware.
+This sample helps demonstrate AI workloads and deep learning models optimized by Intel and validated to run on Intel hardware.
 Using the Tensorflow Timeline, you can analyze the performance benefits from Intel Optimizations for Tensorflow* and oneDNN among different layers to efficiently execute, train, and deploy Intel-optimized models

 ## Key implementation details
 ### Jupyter Notebooks

-These Jupyter notebooks help users to analyze the performance benefit from using Intel Optimizations for Tensorflow with the oneDNN library.
+These Jupyter notebooks help users analyze the performance benefit from using Intel Optimizations for Tensorflow with the oneDNN library.

 | Notebook | Notes|
 | ------ | ------ |